nithinrenjarla/Physical-Design-Module-3/README.md

 # 2.2 Preparing the SKY130A Technology File
 After cloning the repository, the required SKY130A technology file is copied into the appropriate standard-cell design directory.

 The technology file contains important information required by the layout and physical-design tools to interpret the process layers and device structures correctly.

-IIII

-Figure 16: Copying the SKY130A technology file

 Correct placement of the technology file is essential for opening and processing the standard-cell layout using the SKY130A technology.

 # 2.3 CMOS Inverter Layout